beandeau>

 • Spatial organization of thermonociceptive processing in the human insula: evidence from intracerebral electroencephalography (iEEG), Aïcha Boutachkourt (UCLouvain & KU Leuven)

-• A neuroimaging investigation of eating behaviour in frontotemporal dementia, Laura Van Hove (KU Leuven)
+• Exploring the role of interoception in behavioural variant frontotemporal dementia, Laura Van Hove (KU Leuven)

 • How visual experience shapes body representation, Iqra Shahzad (UCLouvain & KU Leuven)